Please note we are not taking on any clients for caveat matters. But we hope this guide is useful.

 The best method to remove a caveat from a property depends on your individual circumstances.
 You should discuss your circumstances with a lawyer to determine the best method to take.

 The laws regarding caveats vary a little differently between states and territories.
 Below is the relevant legislation relating to caveats.

 Transfer of Land Act 1958 (VIC)

 Land Titles Act 1980 (TAS)

 Land Title Act 2000 (NT)

-Disclaimer: This guide relates to Victorian real estate law and should not be relied upon for legal advice.
+Disclaimer: This guide relates to Victorian real estate law and should not be relied upon for legal advice but is general in nature.
 A consultation is required.